zio/zio-http/docs/dsl/handler_aspect.md

   }
 ```

-Finally, we can apply the `intStringAspect` to this handler:
+Finally, we can attach the `intStringAspect` to this handler:

 ```scala mdoc:silent
 val handler: Handler[Any, Response, Request, Response] =